Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Case Studies and Evaluation

 We first show our technique works on the simple communication protocol from \cite{baier2008principles}, described in Fig. \ref{fig:simpleprot}.
 In this protocol, a sent message can be delivered or lost.
 When it is lost, the sender re-sends the message infinitely many times until it is delivered.
 The goal of the system is to deliver the message quickly.
 In this system, we model a structure-preserving selected states (SPSS) adversary who can attack the ``try'' state by modifying the probability that a message is lost or delivered.

-\subsubsection{IPv4 ZeroConf Protocol}
+\subsubsection{IPv4 Zeroconf Protocol}

 The IPv4 Zeroconf Protocol is a network protocol that is commonly used to evaluate model-checking approaches \cite{hermanns_model-checking_2006}.
 Here we consider the DTMC representing the procedure for a new host joining the network as described in Fig. \ref{fig:zeroconf}.
 In this procedure, we assume a fixed number of $m$ hosts already on the network.
 When a new host joins the network, they immediately generate a random address from a predetermined set of $K=65024$ possible addresses and broadcasts it to the existing hosts.
 With probability $m/K$, this address is a collision.
 The host then waits a predetermined $n$ time ticks to get a response from the network.
 Assuming there is a collision, at each time tick there is some probability $p$ that the new host learns of this mistake and is able to re-generate their address.
-In this case, the goal of the host is to successfully join the network with a unique address, in as little time as possible.
+The goal of the host is to successfully join the network with a unique address, in as little time as possible.

 In this case, the adversary attempts to prevent existing hosts from notifying the new host of the collision.
 We model this attack by a structure-preserving selected states (SPSS) threat model, allowing the adversary to reduce the probability at certain time ticks (states in $\{1,\dots,n\}$).
-In prior work on pDTMCs, the IPv4 protocol was analyzed by varying the parameter $p$ \cite{hermanns_model-checking_2006}.
-Our threat model is more expressive, allowing the adversary to attack some, but not all of the transition probabilities.
+In the case of the symbolic approach, this is equivalent to re-building the DTMC with unique probabilities for transitions between time ticks in the vulnerable set.
+In prior work on pDTMCs, the IPv4 protocol was analyzed by varying a single parameter $p$ \cite{hermanns_model-checking_2006}.
+Our evaluation of this case study is more expansive, allowing the adversary to attack some, but not all of the transition probabilities.